-The BUF20800 programmable voltage reference allows fast, easy adjustment of 18 programmable reference outputs and two channels for V{COM} adjustment, each with 10-bit resolution.
-It offers very simple, time-efficient adjustment of the gamma reference and V{COM} voltages.
-The BUF20800 is programmed through a high-speed, standard, two-wire interface.
-The BUF20800 features a double-register structure for each DAC channel to simplify the implementation of dynamic gamma control.
-This structure allows pre-loading of register data and rapid updating of all channels simultaneously.
+The BUF20820 programmable voltage reference allows fast and easy adjustment of 18 programmable reference outputs and two channels for V{COM} adjustment, each with 10-bit resolution.
+It allows very simple, time-efficient adjustment of the gamma reference and V{COM} voltages.
+The BUF20820 is programmed through a high-speed, standard, two-wire interface.
+The BUF20820 features a double-register structure for each DAC channel to simplify the implementation of dynamic gamma control.
+This design allows pre-loading of register data and rapid updating of all channels simultaneously.